 The Pros of Using QR Codes

-When compared to conventional options such as barcodes and RFID, the usage of QR codes for asset tracking provides organisations with numerous benefits.
+Compared to conventional options such as barcodes and RFID, using QR codes for asset tracking provides organisations with numerous benefits.
 The following are some of the advantages of QR code asset tracking:

 Storing up to 2500 numerical characters of data obtaining data via cellphones